kornpow/DogTempTexter/README.md

 	#Install Balena
 	npm install balena-cli -g --production --unsafe-perm
 	```
+3. On the Balena.io website, download image to be written to MicroSD card
 3. ensure your BalenaOS device is connected on your local network and is advertising as `resin.local`
 4. run `resin local configure /dev/mmcblk0`
 5. Push this code: `balena local push resin.local`